 When the medley reaches “Carry that Weight,” we hear a hint of resignation in McCartney’s voice when he sings, “Once there was a way to get back homeward.”
 We really are hearing the Beatles’ swan song.

 A horn section reprises “You Never Give Me Your Money,” bringing the album full circle, and then the Beatles launch into one final jam, fittingly titled “The End.”
 Each member gets his own turn at a bow, culminating to a climax that suddenly stops, succeeded only by a simple piano chord repeated over and over.
 We get to hear one more unique Beatlesque chord phrase as McCartney sings, “And in the end, the love you take is equal to the love you make.”
-A final three-part chorus of “Ah”s, followed by a guitar riff and a cymbal crash, and it’s over.
+A final three-part chorus of “Ah”s, followed by a guitar riff and a cymbal crash, and Abbey Road is over.

 What genius.
 What a way to end a career.
 I want more.